 1. Why do you need this service?

 Some of my happiest clients are financially savvy.
 They just don’t have time to do the work themselves.
 Other clients don’t know the difference between a stock and a bond and have no interest in learning.
 However, most of my clients are informed financially, but want to learn more.
 Therefore, it is valuable to understand why you are seeking this service and what you want to get out of it.

-2. Is the prospective investment adviser someone you can trust?
+2. Is the prospective investment advisor someone you can trust?

-4. Is your personality compatible with an investment adviser?
+4. Is your personality compatible with an investment advisor?

 What is the process of working with a financial advisor like?

 Finally, let’s take a look at the process of working with a financial advisor.
 If you do work with an advisor, what will that entail?